 What are the qualifying conditions for a medical card in Missouri?

-Like many other states with legalized medical cannabis, Missouri requires patients to get diagnosed with one of the qualifying conditions for a medical card.
+Like many other states with legalized medical cannabis, you must have been diagnosed with one of the qualifying conditions before you can get a medical card in Missouri.
 The Missouri Constitution (Article XIV) lists several medical conditions that allow patients to use medical marijuana for treatment.
 Remember, only licensed cannabis doctors in Missouri can recommend marijuana to patients suffering from one or more qualifying medical conditions.

 Qualifying conditions currently approved in the state of Missouri include:

 Amyotrophic lateral sclerosis (ALS)

 Cachexia (wasting syndrome)

 - A chronic medical condition that causes severe, persistent pain or persistent muscle spasms, including but not limited to those associated with multiple sclerosis (MS), seizures, Parkinson’s disease, and Tourette’s syndrome